magjac/graphviz-visual-editor/README.md

 ## Implemented Features ##

-* Rendering of a graph from a textual [DOT](https://www.graphviz.org/doc/info/lang.html) repesentation.
+* Rendering of a graph from a textual [DOT](https://www.graphviz.org/doc/info/lang.html) representation.
 * Panning and zooming the graph.
 * Editing the DOT source in a context sensitive text editor.
 * Visual editing of the graph through mouse interactions: